jbshryne/dungeon-crawl/README.md

 ## Future Features

 - Using boardgame.io's integrated Socket.io functionality to allow for networked multiplayer
+- Persisting game state
+- Saved games associated with user accounts
 - Character customization
 - More boards and items
-- AI-powered Enemies for "dungeon crawling" mode
+- AI-powered enemies for "dungeon crawling" mode